Oslo city, as one of the most expensive cities in the world, absolutely offers many awesome attractions to see and things to do for FREE!

-I will be giving away 20 walking tour or city walk app for your Androids and iOS devices, for 20 lucky winners.
-All winners will recieve their codes for their android applications.
-This is a perfect time to tryout citywalk app to show you the way, wherever you are in the world.
+I will be giving away 20 walking tours or city walk app for your Androids and iOS devices, for 20 lucky winners.
+All winners will receive their codes for their Android applications.
+This is a perfect time to try out CityWalk app to show you the way, wherever you are in the world.

 Here’s how to join :

-- Simply subscribe to my newsletter, by entering your email add in the subscribe button at the homepage.
+- Simply subscribe to my newsletter, by entering your email add in the subscribe button on the homepage.
 Make sure you confirm with your email, to qualify.
 Don’t worry, I also hate spam, your email add is definitely safe with me.
-You will only get mail each time a new article is published.
+You will only get an email each time a new article is published.